Preffect-Inc/lead-engineer-coding-challenge/README.md

 ## Overview

 You have a Django-based project that already loads users from `data/users.csv` and exposes them at `/users/`.
 However, there’s a file `app/legacy_service.py` which contains messy, standalone logic for loading users, searching them, and serving them via a basic HTTP server.
-Your first task is to **refactor and integrate this legacy code into the Django application** in a clean, maintainable way.
+Your first task is to **refactor and integrate this legacy code into the Django application** in a clean, maintainable scalable way.

 After refactoring: